magpylib/magpylib-material-response/docs/examples/cuboids_demagnetization.md

 # Cuboids demagnetization

 The following example demonstrates how to create magnetic sources with different susceptibilities using the Magpylib library.
 It defines three cuboid magnets with varying susceptibilities and positions, creates a collection of these magnets, and computes their magnetic field responses using different levels of meshing.
-The results are then compared to a Finite Element Method (FEM) analysis to evaluate the performance of the Magpylib-Response approach.
+The results are then compared to a Finite Element Method (FEM) analysis to evaluate the performance of the Magpylib-Material-Response approach.
 The comparison is presented in two separate plots, one showing the magnetic field values and the other showing the difference between the Magpylib results and the FEM reference data.
 The code demonstrates that even with a low number of mesh elements, the Magpylib results quickly approach the reference FEM values.

 +++ {"user_expressions": []}